Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Expertise
+**Targeted defense:** Expertise

 **Duration:** Instant

 </div>

 As you curse your foe, they begin to fade, slipping out of existence.
-Make an Expertise attack against a creature within range.
+Make a special attack against Expertise against a creature within range.
 If you hit, apply two stacks of banished.

 ### Curse of Unmaking - Miracle